Atlanta Train & MARTA Accident Attorneys

-When someone is injured in a train accident in Alpharetta, what needs to happen next?
+When someone is injured in a train accident in Atlanta, what needs to happen next?

 When someone is injured, it is crucial to get appropriate medical treatment, regardless of the financial cost.
-The major hospitals in the area include Northside Hospital.
+The major hospitals in the area include:

 As soon as possible, an injured person should contact their insurance company to find out how medical treatment is covered under their insurance policy.